suparnoghosh/suparnoghosh.github.io/_pages/books.md

 collection: books
 ---

-> “Outside of a dog, a book is man's best friend.
-Inside of a dog it's too dark to read.”
+> Outside of a dog, a book is man's best friend.
+Inside of a dog it's too dark to read.
 >
 > -- Groucho Marx